LahfenBrandy/writeups/TryHackMe/Grand Larceny Auto II/method.md

 # Automate the process
-Automate the whole process of sign-submit with a python script;
+We can automate the whole sign-submit process with a python script;
 ```
 import hmac
 import hashlib